Thomas Rhett: 2021–2023: Country Again and Where We Started

 In March 2021, Rhett announced a double album release, with the first part, Country Again: Side A, released on April 30, 2021.
 It includes the singles "What's Your Country Song" and "Country Again".
 The album sees Rhett return to his country roots, with stripped down songs that often include country elements, such as the fiddle.
 Six songs were co-written by his father, country singer Rhett Akins.
 Rhett released previews of some of the album's songs on Instagram during the COVID-19 pandemic.
 The second part of the album, Country Again: Side B, has yet to release.
 In March 2023, Rhett stated that the album had not come together because of his focus on releasing more high-energy music to play at live shows, but he still hoped to eventually release Side B.

 In November 2021, he released "Slow Down Summer", which was the lead single from his sixth studio album Where We Started, released on April 1, 2022.
-The album's second single, "Half of Me," was released on June 6, 2022 as a collaboration with Riley Green.
+The album's second single, "Half of Me," was released on June 6, 2022, as a collaboration with Riley Green.
 Rhett released the album's third single, "Angels (Don't Always Have Wings)" on January 23, 2023.
 The album's latter two singles reached number one on the Country Airplay chart.
 The album also features collaborations with Katy Perry, Tyler Hubbard, and Russell Dickerson.

 On October 21, 2022, Rhett released his EP Merry Christmas, Y'all, featuring his take on four Christmas classics.

 On September 29, 2023, Rhett released "20 Number Ones," a greatest hits album, in honor of "Half of Me" becoming his 20th number one single on the Country Aircheck/MediaBase chart.
 The album includes the bonus track "Mamaw's House," which was released as a single and features Morgan Wallen.

 2024–present: About a Woman

 On May 10, 2024, Rhett released the song "Beautiful as You".
 On June 5, 2024, Rhett announced that his seventh album About a Woman would be released on August 23, 2024.
 In September 2024, Rhett co-hosted the 2024 Canadian Country Music Awards alongside MacKenzie Porter.

+In 2026, Rhett joined Morgan Wallen as a direct support act on select dates of the Still the Problem Tour, performing in stadiums including Minneapolis, Las Vegas, Gainesville, and Ann Arbor.